 Wood - Only kiln-dried or well-seasoned wood with a moisture content reading of less than 18% is recommended.
-A moisture meter is a handy device to have and is available from your supplier.
+A Gallery moisture meter is a handy device to have and is available from your supplier.
 As a rule-of-thumb, wood seasons at about 1" (25mm) per year, so a log split such that along its length no dimension is greater than 3" (75mm), it would take about 3 years to dry.
 A dry log will produce up to four and a half times more heat output than a freshly cut log.
 Wet logs take heat to dry.

-Other Solid Fuel - "Authorised" fuels include anthracite large nuts, smokeless briquetted fuel, ie. Ancit, Phurnacite, Taybrite, Homefire Ovals suitable for closed appliances.
+Other Solid Fuel - "Authorised" fuels include anthracite large nuts, briquettes smokeless fuel, ie. Ancit, Phurnacite, Taybrite, Homefire Ovals suitable for closed appliances.
+Bituminous coals can cause tar deposits and burn very hot, so mix with other fuels and use sparingly.